askmike/gekko/docs/internals/budfox.md

 **Similar to the [movie Wallstreet](https://en.wikipedia.org/wiki/Wall_Street_(1987_film)), Gekko delegates the dirty work of getting fresh data to Bud Fox.
 Bud Fox delivers the data to Gekko who uses this data to make investment decisions.**

 Whenever Gekko works with realtime market data, it spawns a BudFox to fetch and transform the data for every market (exchange + asset + pair, for example: `bitstamp USD/BTC`).
-Bud Fox will keep on fetching data from the market in semi-realtime, turn historical trades into minutley candles (and make sure every minute of data has a candle).
+Bud Fox will keep on fetching data from the market in semi-realtime, turn historical trades into minutely candles (and make sure every minute of data has a candle).

 BudFox exposes a stream of `candles` which are fed to Gekko.